 MONEY MARKET MUTUAL FUNDS

 Shares of beneficial interest issued by diversified management companies that are money market mutual funds registered with the Securities and Exchange Commission under the Investment Company Act of 1940 (15 U.S.C.
 Sec.
 80a-1 et seq.), which only invest in direct obligations in U.S. Treasury bills, notes, and bonds, U.S. Government Agencies, Municipal Debt, and repurchase agreements with a weighted average maturity of 60 days or less.
 Money Market Mutual Funds that do not maintain a constant Net Asset Value (NAV) are prohibited.
-The County Investment Manager shall be required to investigate money market mutual funds prior to investing and perform a periodic review, but at least annually thereafter while the funds are invested in the money market mutual fund.
 Approved money market mutual funds shall meet either of the following criteria:

 Attained the highest ranking or the highest letter and numerical rating provided by no less than two NRSROs.